 Example: Calculating the Forward Exchange Rate

 If the spot price for USD/EUR = 0.7395, then this means that 1 USD = .7395 EUR.
 The interest rate in Europe is currently 3.75%, and the current interest rate in the United States is 5.25%.
 In 1 year, 1 dollar earning United States interest will be worth $1.0525 and 0.7395 Euro earning the European interest rate of 3.75% will be worth 0.7672 Euro.
 Thus, the forward spot rate 1 year from now is equal to 0.7672/1.0525, or, using the above equation (note, however, that rounding errors between the 2 different methods of calculating the forward rate results in slight differences):

 Thus, the forward exchange rate, which is often expressed simply as the forward rate, is 1 USD = 0.7290 (rounded) Euro.

 Interest Rate Parity

-The reason why the forward exchange rate is different from the current exchange rate is because the interest rates in the countries of the respective currencies is usually different, thus, the future value of an equivalent amount of 2 currencies will grow at different rates in their country of issue.
+The forward exchange rate differs from the current exchange rate because the interest rates in the countries of the respective currencies usually differ.
+Thus, the future value of an equivalent amount of 2 currencies will grow at different rates in their country of issue.
 The forward exchange rate equalizes the difference in interest rates of the 2 countries.
 Thus, the forward exchange rate maintains interest rate parity.
 A corollary is that if the interest rates of the 2 countries are the same, then the forward exchange rate is simply equal to the current exchange rate.

 FX Spot — Forward Arbitrage (Covered Interest Arbitrage)